Separation barrier: United Kingdom

 Over 21 miles of high walling or fencing separate Catholic and Protestant communities in Northern Ireland, with most concentrated in Belfast and Derry.
 The wall was built in 1969 in order to separate the Catholic and Protestant areas in Belfast.
-An Army Major, overseeing the construction of the wall at the time, said: ‘This is a temporary measure ... we do not want to see another Berlin wall situation in Western Europe ... it will be gone by Christmas’.
+An Army Major, overseeing the construction of the wall at the time, said: 'This is a temporary measure ... we do not want to see another Berlin wall situation in Western Europe ... it will be gone by Christmas'.
 In 2013, that wall still remains and almost 100 additional walls and barriers now complement the original.
 Technically known as 'peace walls', there are moves to remove all of them by 2023 by mutual consent.

 United States

 The United States constructed a barrier on the border with Mexico of 3169 km to prevent unauthorized immigration into the United States and to deter smuggling of contraband.
-The US President Trump stated that he would replace the wall with a Trump wall; some parts of the old wall have been replaced.
+The US President Trump stated that he would replace the wall with an updated Mexico–United States border wall; some parts of the old wall have been replaced.

 The Detroit Wall was erected to enforce redlining as part of the policies of racial segregation in the United States.